- Property Sales

 Chef/Chalet Host - can cook, loves to cook, we don't mean just done a week at a cooking school.

-Laundry boys - make up orders, deliver clean, pick up dirty, sort out dirty, stack shelves.
-The perfect job...for some.
+Laundry staff - make up orders, deliver clean, pick up dirty, sort out dirty, stack shelves.
+Strength is a key requirement and the love of white linen!

-Resort Maintenance/Handymen - fix things, clear snow, move bags, pick up provisions, boy Friday, key members of the team.
+Resort Maintenance - fix things, clear snow, move bags, pick up provisions, runners, support to everyone, odd jobberes makes you key members of the team.

 A dream job for someone who has cleaned, can clean, has managed cleaning staff before and who has 'the eye' for checking cleaning and training those to do it properly.
 A cushion out of place, a kitchen cupboard untidy, a hair in a sink will not do in this job!